Moo-Ack-Productions/MCprep/README.md

 - **Step 2:** Select a skin from the skin file list under the tool menu: 3D view > MCprep tab > Skin Swapper Panel > UI List of skins, left click to select/highlight a skin
   - *Don't see the skin you want?* Click "skin from file" to select one from your machine, or "skin from username" to download and apply a Minecraft user's skin, or go into advanced to Add Skin for future use without immediately applying it.
 - **Step 3:** Press the button that says "Apply [skin name]"
 - **Step 4:** You're done!
 If the user interface appears to not update, be sure to **check rendered view** (shift+z).
-Also note the default behavior is to make a *new* material in the event you have other copies or uses of the existing material.
-You can turn this off in the redo last menu.
+Also note the default behavior is to make a *new* material.
+This way, if you had other characters with the same skin that you don't want changed, those are left alone.
+You can turn this off in the redo last menu or via F6.

 ### Mob Spawner:
 - **Purpose:** To provide quick, one-click importing/linking of quality Minecraft mob and player rigs in blender.
 - **Step 0:** By default this is already done for you; make sure the mob spawner path is a directory with valid blend files setup for linking (addon preferences > MCprep).
-When installed, this path will already be setup and valid pointing to the included rigs with this release, as defined in the credits section above.
+After installing MCprep for the first time, this path will already be setup and valid pointing to the included rigs with this release, as defined in the credits section above.
 This rigs are place in the addon's local directory provided by blender and will not be placed anywhere else on the user's machine.
+Deleting the addon also deletes these rigs (careful if you're library linking!)
 - **Step 1:** Either go to MCprep tab > spawner > click on Mob, or go to the shift-a menu: MCprep > mob spawner > [mob name] to instantly append or link in a rig.
-- **Step 2:** Check the redo last menu for additional settings, such as relocation of the rig, library linking, whether to prep materials on added rig.
-These are the following options:
+- **Step 2:** Check the redo last menu (or press F6) for additional settings:
   - Relocation: Change where the spawned rig appears.
     - Cursor (default): Place the rig at the cursor's location
     - Origin: Move the rig to the origin
     - Offset root: Move the rig to the origin, but offset the root bone to the cursor's location (note: doesn't work with all rigs correctly right now, will be improved in the future)
   - Library Link mob: If disabled, the group is appended (the groups is not kept so it can be appended multiple times).
 If enabled, the rig will be linked in and armatures auto-proxied.
     - Be careful!
 If the blend file moves, the libraries will likely get broken unless a custom rigs folder is used with a local-relative path.
   - Clear pose: clear to pose to rest.
-If false, the initial pose will be that found in the rig's source blend file.
-Note: some rigs have animations already setup, clear pose in the future will also automatically clear an action and remove the pre-animated figures.
+If false, the initial pose will be that found in the rig's source blend file. **Note:** some rigs have animations already setup, setting clear pose will also automatically clear any default animations.
   - Prep materials: this will automatically run the prep materials function, noting this will regenerate cycles materials if cycles is the active render engine.

 *Mob Spawner Redo-last/F6 Options*